swcarpentry/DEPRECATED-bc/lessons/misc-r/full-R-bootcamp/reproducible-research/knitr.md

 Literate programming involves three main steps:

 1. Separate the narrative from the code

-1. Parse the source document and separate code from narratives.
 2. Execute source code and return the results.
 3. Combine the results from the source code with the original narratives to produce a final document.

 ## Why this is important?
-Results from scientific research have to be easy to reproduce so others can verify results which makes it trustworthy.
-Otherwise we risk producing one off results that no one outside the original research group or lab can reproduce.
-In this lesson we will learn reproducible research which is one of the by products of dynamics report generation.
-However, this will not always guarantee reproducibility.
+Results from scientific research have to be easy to reproduce so others can verify results making them trustworthy.
+Otherwise we risk producing one off results that no one outside the original research group can reproduce.
+In this lesson we will learn reproducible research, which is one of the by products of dynamics report generation.
+However, this process alone will not always guarantee reproducibility.

 ## Installing `knitr`